 Use this haggadah to unlock the mysteries and hidden structure of the seder.
-Based on the Beit Midrash Ruach v'Lev session on "Unlocking the Mysteries of the Haggadah".
+Based on the Beit Midrash Ruach v'Lev sessions on "Unlocking the Mysteries of the Haggadah".

 One from R' David Siff, one from R' David Seidenberg